oscar-franzen/alona/preprocess_single_cell_rnaseq_data.md

 ~/Temp/hisat2-2.1.0/hisat2-build -p 2 GRCm38.primary_assembly.genome.fa GRCm38.primary_assembly.genome.fa.hisat2
 ```

-# Download data for this example
+# Download data for this tutorial (or use your own)
 We will use the mouse lung dataset [SRS4031561](https://www.ncbi.nlm.nih.gov/sra/?term=SRR8176398), which was generated with Drop-seq [[1]](https://www.cell.com/abstract/S0092-8674(15)00549-8).
 The dataset consists of two sequencing runs, but for this example we will just use one of the runs:

 ```bash